 Monsters to Destroy

-is a multimedia presentation by filmmaker and comedian Ben Tumin discussing refugee resettlement in the United States.
+is a multimedia talk by filmmaker and comedian Ben Tumin examining refugee resettlement in the United States.
 Weaving together information about the refugee crisis, personal narrative, and pre-recorded interviews, Ben argues for expanded refugee resettlement on national security grounds.

-Reviews from leading refugee advocacy organizations in Washington D.C. and New York are positive, saying that the content is moving and informative, the humor "works surprisingly well," and overall the performance is a worthwhile, unique experience for anyone passionate about human rights.
+Leading refugee advocacy organizations have described the presentation as moving and informative, noting that the humor "works surprisingly well," and declaring the performance to be a worthwhile, unique experience for anyone passionate about human rights.